-- 1. The present draft Guidance document on measures for the reduction of methane (CH4) emissions, developed by the Task Force on Techno-economic Issues, is aimed at supporting the Parties in reducing CH4 emissions from the main non-agricultural sources.
+1. The present draft Guidance document on measures for the reduction of methane (CH4) emissions, developed by the Task Force on Techno-economic Issues, is aimed at supporting the Parties in reducing CH4 emissions from the main non-agricultural sources.
 The Guidance document covers CH4 emissions from municipal solid waste landfills, natural gas supply systems and biogas facilities.
 The document includes information on landfill gas emissions and techno-economic analyses of landfill gas collection and utilization systems.
 Furthermore, information on emissions from the natural gas grid and associated emissions along the entire value chain is addressed.
 Besides technical aspects of emission reduction through, for example, the application of zero-emitting pneumatic and compressor systems, more management measures, such as the reduction of maintenance emissions and inspection programmes, to identify non-intended fugitive emissions early on, also referred to as "leak detection and repair", are of key importance in reducing CH4 emissions from the natural gas supply system.
-An outlook on CH4 emissions from biogas plants, which are also considered to be an important source of CH4 emissions from technical applications, is also provided in the present document. - 2.
-Anthropogenic CH4 emissions have become an emerging field of interest regarding emission reduction measures because CH4 is both an important greenhouse gas (GHG) and a precursor of ground-level ozone.
-Therefore, mitigating CH4 emissions is considered of interest both for climate change and air pollutant policies. - 3.
-Due to the diversity in CH4 emissions from various sources and industry sectors, measures to reduce CH4 emissions are manifold and cannot be reduced to a simplified collection of technical measures.
-In many cases, for example, the reduction of emissions from the natural gas grid and management aspects such as maintenance procedures and early leakage detection are the among the most important reduction measures.
-However, leakage detection can also be supported by modern mobile sensor technologies, as described in section III.B below. - 4.
-The synthesis provided below sets out the main issues concerning methane (CH4) air pollution emissions in relation to the global warming potential (GWP) of CH4 and the emission reductions that can be achieved through the implementation of suitable measures to landfills (gas formation) and the natural gas supply grid, including some considerations on biogas facilities.
+An outlook on CH4 emissions from biogas plants, which are also considered to be an important source of $CH_4$ emissions from technical applications, is additionally provided in the present document.
+The draft guidance on co-mitigation for CH4 and NH3, developed by the Task Force on Reactive Nitrogen in collaboration with the Task Force on Techno-economic Issues, is also relevant to CH4 emissions from biogas.

+2. Anthropogenic CH4 emissions have become an emerging field of interest regarding emission reduction measures because CH4 is both an important greenhouse gas (GHG) and air pollutant because it acts as a precursor of ground-level ozone formation.
+Ground-level ozone is an important air pollutant with both human health and environmental impacts, as well as being the primary component of smog.
+Therefore, mitigating CH4 emissions is considered of interest both for climate change and air pollutant policies.

+3. Due to the diversity in CH4 emissions from various sources and industry sectors, measures to reduce CH4 emissions are manifold and cannot be reduced to a simplified collection of technical measures.
+In many cases, for example, the reduction of emissions from the natural gas grid, management aspects such as maintenance procedures and early leakage detection are among the most important reduction measures.
+However, leakage detection can also be supported by modern mobile sensor technologies, as described in section III.B below.

+4. The synthesis provided below sets out the main issues concerning $CH_4$ emissions and the emission reductions that can be achieved through the implementation of suitable measures to landfills (gas formation) and the natural gas supply grid, including some considerations on biogas facilities.
 The information reported is based on the latest information available from different scientific and industry sources, as well as from public institutions, such as environmental agencies.